Look at these turquoise DIY no carve pumpkins with their cheery aqua hue and black and white rhinestone sparkles!

 Because these rhinestones actually come in strips, I also whipped up this pale blue mini pumpkin with black and white stripes:

 Once I started bedazzling my pumpkins, it was difficult to stop.
-I actually really got into the spirit of things and almost bedazzled the gourds I bought for dinner (I sneak them into a chili recipe).
+I really got into the spirit of things and almost bedazzled the gourds I bought for dinner (I sneak them into a chili recipe).
 But I stuck to the turquoise DIY no carve pumpkins.